-As a group, we strive to develop new and improved methods in cryo-electron microscopy (cryo-EM) that improve the resolution of three-dimensional reconstructions of biological structures.
+As a group, we strive to develop new and improved methods in electron cryo-microscopy (cryo-EM) that increase the resolution of three-dimensional reconstructions of biological structures.
 This enables us, and future investigators, to better study the structures of biological macromolecules and understand how they are linked to their functions.
-The number of lab members has been kept small since its inception in 1999, and our projects usually have biological and methodical components that provide broad training to our group members while keeping a clear focus on methods development.
+We have kept the number of lab members small since the lab's inception in 1999, and our projects usually have biological and methodical components that provide broad training to our group members while keeping a clear focus on methods development.
 Our backgrounds vary diversely, ranging from biology, biochemistry, chemistry, physics, mathematics, computer science, and engineering.
 Often, the different expertise of lab members encourages collaboration on projects.
-Creativity, curiosity, and independence are the most valuable assets that our members bring to the lab, balanced with career perspectives and funding which both depend upon scientific productivity (publications).
+Creativity, curiosity, and independence are the most valuable assets that our members bring to the lab, balanced with career perspectives and funding, which both depend upon scientific productivity (publications).

 A dynamic flow of information

 While the lab itself is divided into two spaces (a “wet” space where we keep a fully equipped biochemistry laboratory, and a “dry” office area with computer workstations), we maintain a constant, dynamic flow of ideas and information across our group.
 This allows for scientists with varying levels of training to have ample opportunities to learn from one another.
-We encourage this exchange of information consistently, and in a variety of settings.
+We encourage this exchange of information consistently and in a variety of settings, for example by going to lunch together every day.
 Each month, a member of the group leads our group meeting, an hour that resembles more of a casual brainstorming session than a formal progress-updating lecture, and it is often accompanied by coffee and donuts.
 The goal is that the presenter is able to obtain new ideas to apply towards their research, and vice-versa for the audience.
-More opportunities for this present themselves nearly every day, multiple times a day whether it be via our tea breaks, lunch times, or even the now-established “Beer Hours” we participate in each Tuesday and Friday at Janelia’s on-site pub.
-It is a relaxed and friendly atmosphere, where we discuss work, ideas, and problems we encounter while also establishing a trusting, collegial atmosphere
+More opportunities for this present themselves nearly every day, multiple times a day whether it be via our tea breaks, lunch times, or even the now-established “Beer Hours” we participate in on Tuesdays and Fridays at Janelia’s on-site pub.
+It is a relaxed and friendly atmosphere, where we discuss work, ideas, and problems we encounter while also establishing a trusting, collegial atmosphere.